SERVIR-WA/GALUP/training/1_lu/modules/module4.md

 This section presents a concrete example of LUCIS's hierarchical structure, i.e., **goals**, **objectives** and **sub-objectives**.

-As a planner, first we need to ask the intents of stakeholders.
-Let's say one intent of the stakeholders is to <ins>***develop a land-use scenarios for THLD area to accommodate the population projected for the year 2035***</ins>.
+The most critical component of a land-use plan is that it must
+<ins>accommodate the projected population growth</ins>.
+In this example, we will use the THLD District Assembly and look at the projected population in year 2035.

 <img src="../../../img/plot/THLD_pop2035_projection.svg" alt= "pop_pro" width="800">